-This course is an introduction to psychopathology and studies the physiological, psychological, and sociocultural factors believed to be the origin mental disorders.
+This course is an introduction to psychopathology and physiological, psychological, studies the and sociocultural factors believed to be the origin mental disorders.
 Included in the course are the DSM IV TR major diagnostic categories and evidence based treatment strategies.

 234 Abnormal Psychology